Weekends April 15th - October 31st 1:00 p.m. - 5:00 p.m.

 please call in advance (319) 636-2617.

 Fontana Park and Interpretive Nature Center, just 9 miles north of Independence on Hwy 150, were developed around a 19th century mill site.
 A shelter house was built on the old mill foundation, and the mill stones are on display.
 Fontana Park offers fishing, hiking trails, camping, and a playground.
-It also has shelter houses that may be reserved by the public for a small fee by calling 319-636-2617.
+It also has shelter houses that may be reserved by the public.

 The Fontana Interpretive Nature Center contains meeting and classroom areas, a variety of exhibits, a nature library and observation deck, and staff offices.
 The nature center was built with conservation in mind, making use of local resources and energy-efficient technology.
 Exhibits in the Fontana Interpretive Nature Center helps visitors understand how we can "make our home in a living environment."
 As visitors use the nature center they see and touch natural objects, play games, and find answers to questions.